MetaMask/SIPs/SIPS/sip-26.md

 Protocol Snaps implement and expose methods that don't require an account to be executed.

-Protocol Snaps should list their supported methods in their manifest file:
+Protocol Snaps MUST list their supported methods in their manifest file:

 ```json5
 "initialPermissions": {